 John Carter was born in 1912 in New York.
 In 1938 he participated

-in the MET auditions.
-Success at this competition allowed Carter in 1939 to make a successful
+in the Met auditions.
+Success at that competition allowed Carter to make a successful

-debut as the Sänger in Der Rosenkavalier, and a couple of comprimarii parts.
-In 1942 Carter, like many of his colleagues,
+debut in 1939 as the Sänger in Der Rosenkavalier, and a couple of comprimario parts.
+In 1942 Carter, like many of his

-joined the American army and participated in the Second World war.
+colleagues, joined the American army and participated in the Second World War.

 After 1946, he continued singing in opera, always in secondary or small

 parts.
 His largest role at the Met was Pedrillo (Entführung aus dem

 Serail).
 Nowadays, he is practically forgotten.
 He recorded very little (1941 for Columbia).

 The duet was recorded in 1938 by the radio.